c9/docs.c9.io/src/index.md

 # Cloud9 IDE User Documentation

-Welcome to the officialCloud9 IDE documentation!
+Welcome to the official Cloud9 IDE documentation!
 Here, you'll find articles and tutorials to help you use the Cloud9 platform.
 These include everything from setting up git workspaces, to learning how to run, debug, and deploy your code.

 Don't forget to check out [our YouTube channel](http://www.youtube.com/user/c9ide/videos?flow=grid&view=1) which contains videos describing many of the features of the IDE, as well as providing additional tutorials.
 Our videos are also available on relevant documentation pages.